The Journal of Social Sciences Research

 Gmail: email@example.com; firstname.lastname@example.org.

-Submission Acknowledgement: After submission, the editorial team will acknowledge the submission and send email to the corresponding author with Paper ID.
+Submission Acknowledgement: After submission, the editorial team will acknowledge the submission and send an email to the corresponding author with Paper ID.

-After the submission author may inquire about the status of the submission by email to firstname.lastname@example.org or email@example.com.
+After the submission author may inquire about the status of the submission by email to email@example.com or firstname.lastname@example.org.
 For the status inquiry, authors need to send the title of the manuscript and mention the journal in which they have submitted the manuscript.
-Authors’ email will be responded in a short time.
+The authors’ email will be responded in a short time.

 Authors are asked to submit the manuscript written in the English language.
 Manuscripts written in another language are not acceptable.